vanhoangkha/000048-EC2-instanceprofle/content/_index.md

 +++
-title = "Grant application permissions via IAM Role" weight = 1 chapter = false
+title = "Granting authorization for an application to access AWS services with an IAM role." weight = 1 chapter = false
 +++

-# Authorize applications to access AWS services via IAM Role
+# Granting authorization for an application to access AWS services with an IAM role.

 #### Overview